 High hopes for Indivd’s first test pilot

-– With Indivd X, we can get access to a tool that makes it possible for us and our customers to work more experimentally and interactively, where we can constantly try and test different solutions to see what results they get.
+– With Indivd X, we can get access to a tool that makes it possible for us and our customers to work more experimentally and interactively, where we can constantly try and test different solutions to see what results they bring.
 Our hope is to be able to develop more efficient store concepts, which better respond to customers’ future needs, says Håkan Eriksson, CEO of the interior design company Pelly Butiksinredningar and engaged in Indivd’s first test pilot at Best of Brands in Sickla.

-– We help the stores to develop their concepts in a strongly changing market and also focus on discovering new technology, which is a positive way to complement our offer, says Håkan Eriksson and continues:
+– We help the stores to develop their concepts in a rapidly changing market and also focus on discovering new technology, which is a positive way to complement our offer, says Håkan Eriksson and continues:

 Then it clicked